handydani/angular-tutorial/README.md

 <input [(ngModel)]="selectedBook.id" placeholder="id">
 </div>
 ```
+## Testing
+spec files are used as a way of unit testing your code.
+You can run 'ng test' and it'll run whatever tests you define within that file.
+If you're interested in learning more about this you can find more information here: https://angular.io/guide/testing

 # That's it folks!
 Thank you for coming out, if you have any questions at all feel free to facebook message me, email me at dtravie@gmail.com, or join the ACE [slack](https://uf-ace.slack.com) and you can DM me @dani.